T

 • Not Cousins: Turkey Vultures belong to the “New World” group of Vultures.
 While they look similar to the “Old World” group of Vultures in Europe, they are not closely related.
 They evolved separately over time to develop many of the same characteristics in a process called convergent evolution.

 • Strong Stomachs: A Turkey Vulture’s stomach acid is very strong so that it can digest rotting, diseased meat without harm.
-They also use strong acid and rancid meals as a defense mechanism.
+They also use strong acids and rancid meals as a defense mechanism.
 When a threat approaches, they regurgitate the contents of their stomach.
 The strong acid and putrid smell will deter the threat from continuing closer.

-• Aerial Sharks: Tukey Vultures use their keen sense of smell to find decaying carcasses that are their main food source.
+• Aerial Sharks: Turkey Vultures use their keen sense of smell to find decaying carcasses that are their main food source.
 The part of their brain used for smell is particularly large compared to other birds, and they detect odors that are as low as a few parts per trillion in the air.

 Where to Find Turkey Vultures

-Turkey Vultures are found year-round in Southern North America, Central America, and South America.
-They can also be found in the Northern United States and Southern Canada in the summer months.
+Turkey Vultures are found year-round in southern North America, Central America, and South America.
+They can also be found in the northern United States and southern Canada in the summer months.

 Turkey Vultures are scavengers, so they are most frequently found near humans.
 They are the easiest to find while driving around open areas near woodlands, as they frequently consume the remains of “roadkill,” small animals that have been hit and killed by vehicles.